DilsherB/DilsherB/README.md

-- 👋 Hi, I’m @DilsherB
+- 👋 Hi, I’m @Dilsher Balouch
-- 👀 I’m interested in software development
 - 🌱 I’m currently learning JavaScript from Microverse.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me dilsherb@gmail.com
-- 📫 Visit my Portfolio at https://dilsherb.github.io/Portfolio/
+- 👀 Visit my Portfolio at https://dilsherb.github.io/Portfolio/

 <!---
 DilsherB/DilsherB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.